 Useful Tools & Apps

 The weather in the Azores can be variable, so it’s helpful to use some apps before visiting the islands.
-Spotazores offers live camera feeds from the main tourist attractions, letting you check the weather and plan your visit.
+Spotazores provides live camera feeds from the main tourist attractions, allowing you to check the weather and plan your visit.
 For accurate weather predictions, use Windy or Windguru — they provide the most reliable predictions.

 Conclusion

 Overall, Porto de Santa Iria is a serene and visually stunning destination on São Miguel Island, offering visitors the chance to connect with nature and experience the beauty of the Azores.
-It’s a great place to relax, explore the outdoors, and enjoy the tranquillity of the Atlantic coastline.
+It’s a great place to relax, explore the outdoors, and enjoy the tranquility of the Atlantic coastline.

 Swimming in the clear waters of Porto de Santa Iria is a must-do in São Miguel island if the weather conditions allow it.
 You should add it to your list of places to visit when on holiday in the Azores.